Meeting for the first time:

 Choosing a therapeutic approach:

 Following the identification of core issues, a mode of therapy that best suits your unique story will be suggested and explained in detail, and once agreed that this is the best way forward, the mode of therapy is used as a structure to guide the conversation.
 Goals for specific healing are formed and we collaborate towards those goals.
-You as the patient know your life best, you are the expert - my role as a therapist is to bring a little psychological expertise to guide the way towards healing.
+You know your life best, you are the expert - my role as a therapist is to bring a little psychological expertise to guide the way towards healing.
 As the therapy proceeds, I will constantly check in to make sure the direction we are heading is making a difference and together we make adjustments as needed.

 Completing therapy:

-Once your goals are met and strategies to maintain the progress made are imbedded, the therapy comes to an end.
+Once your goals are met and strategies to maintain the progress made are embedded, the therapy comes to an end.
 Many people following successful therapy will come back every now and then for 'top ups' as life brings more challenges.
 However, my goal as a therapist is to arm you with skills to solve your problems with an informed confidence to support you as you work towards a more accepting, peaceful, and satisfying life.

 THERAPY FOCUS